 Ok, I’d probably take a three hour nap 0r a free nanny if given the opportunity, but I am getting away from the point.

 Two years ago the best and worst things happened simultaneously.
 I had my first daughter and my baby sister got diagnosed with cancer.
-Two years have passed and Avalon has become a toddler, I’ve had my second daughter and Maddie has made the biggest transformation of all-she has become the strength of our family.
+Two years have passed and Sprout has become a toddler, I’ve had my second daughter and Maddie has made the biggest transformation of all-she has become the strength of our family.
 Not the smallest one, or the girl afraid to swim in the ocean, but the one who had to be the bravest and undergo the toughest thing and, therefore, taught all of us that we could also be strong and do hard things.

-This morning when I was at Isla’s tongue and lip untying procedure I saw this quote on the waiting room TV screen: “To reach a port we must sail- sail, not tie at anchor-sail, not drift.” -Franklin D. Roosevelt
+This morning when I was at Skip’s tongue and lip untying procedure I saw this quote on the waiting room TV screen: “To reach a port we must sail- sail, not tie at anchor-sail, not drift.” -Franklin D. Roosevelt

 Maddie taught us how to sail.